 Advantages of Desktop as a Service (DaaS)

 Compared with a traditional desktop model, desktop as a Service (DaaS) has clear advantages.
-Active end users can be deployed or decommissioned much more quickly and inexpensively with DaaS.
+Active end users can be deployed or decommissioned more quickly and inexpensively with DaaS.

 .Active users can be deployed and decommissioned faster